tewarideepak/javascript-training/notes.md

 # Function Destructuring

 Function destructuring refers to extracting values from arrays or objects passed as arguments into a function, directly within the function parameter list.

+# Nested Destructuring

+Nested destructuring allows you to extract values from deeply nested objects or arrays using a concise syntax.